© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Rhydol settlement is a scheduled monument protected by Cadw under reference CD207.
 View the official record →

-Cwm Rhydol settlement is a medieval longhouse complex located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD207.
+Cwm Rhydol settlement is a medieval longhouse site located in Ceredigion, Wales, representing the vernacular domestic architecture and agricultural practice of the Welsh uplands during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD207.

 Cwm Rhydol settlement dates from the medieval period, and is classified as a longhouse.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Rhydol settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD207.